Ev1dentFir3/TI4-LED-Riser-Table/README.md

 ## First Boot

 1. Open Serial Monitor at **115200 baud**
-2. The board will attempt to join the home WiFi configured in `config.h`, then fall back to AP mode
+2. The board will attempt to join the configured WiFi in `config.h`, then fall back to AP mode
 3. Connect your phone or laptop to WiFi **"TI4-HexRiser"** (password: **"twilight4"**) if using AP mode
 4. Open a browser and navigate to the IP shown in Serial Monitor (AP mode default: `http://192.168.3.1`)
 5. The hex grid should appear and sync live with the LED state

 ## Web Interface

-The browser-based UI is served directly from the board.
-No external server needed.

 - **Brightness slider** - adjusts global LED brightness
 - **Effect buttons** - Rainbow, Pulse, Spiral, Sparkle, Wave, Stop